 Connecticut children of all races and income levels are ready for

 school by age five and are successful learners by age nine.

-Discovery, which is in the ninth year of a 14-year initiative, is guided by the belief that the best practices in education and child development result from encouraging and listening to all voices of the community.
+Discovery, which is in the final year of a 15-year initiative, is guided by the belief that the best practices in education and child development result from encouraging and listening to all voices of the community.
 Essentially this work helps communities establish collaborative structures for inclusive local decision-making in which parents are engaged as full partners.
 Discovery communities are creating comprehensive birth to age eight local action plans.
 These plans enable communities to remain focused and to measure their progress toward school success for every child.

-For the next five years, Discovery will continue to help build an early childhood system at both the state and local levels with communities as full partners from creating the vision to implementation.
+In this final year, Discovery will continue to help build an early childhood system at both the state and local levels with communities as full partners from creating the vision to implementation.
 Within this work, Discovery will concentrate on four areas:

 • Increase parent engagement and leadership in early care and education through information, support and leadership development opportunities.